toyokazu/presence_checker/README.markdown

 and access http://localhost:3000/.

 For production, omniauth (Shibboleth strategy) requires that Shibboleth SP provides attributes via environment variables.
-Currently we can do this by using Phusion Passenger as an application container.
+Currently we can do it by using Phusion Passenger as an application container.

     ### example httpd.conf configuration
     % sudo vi /etc/apache2/httpd.conf